-Features For more info on this vehicle call our showroom on 01825 841148 Land Rover Series 2A with Soft Dash Galvanised chassis fitted, New Footwells, Full Respray in Marine Blue, New Hood & Sticks, New Tailgate.
+Features This vehicle has been sold.
+Land Rover Series 2A with Soft Dash Galvanised chassis fitted, New Footwells, Full Respray in Marine Blue, New Hood & Sticks, New Tailgate.
 This is an exceptionally clean vehicle fitted with a 2.25 Diesel Vehicle supplied with:- 12 Months Warranty - 12 Months Mot & a Full Service Every effort has been made to ensure the accuracy of the above information but errors may occur.
 Please check with a salesperson.

 We have for sale a 1951 Land Rover 80" Soft Top Last Owner Has Owned for the last 22 years and Has Been in Daily Use.
 This Vehicle was not registered in the UK until 1993 No History Before That Date, Two Owners on the V5, the Vehicle has had Chassis Welded and a Later Series 2 Rear Cross Member Fitted, Bulkhead Rebuilt to a Very High Standard, A Rover 60 2 litre Engine Fitted (Common Conversion) Restored 15 years Ago.
 Later seats fitted Drives Very Well Excellent Engine Gearbox, Steering and Brakes, Body Very Straight and Original